-WHO ARE ENGLISH LANGUAGE LEARNERS?
-According to the Elementary and Secondary Education Act (ESEA), English Language Learners (ELL) are those individuals who have a native language other than English and whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the individual (i) the ability to meet the State's proficient level of achievement on state assessments, (ii) the ability to successfully achieve in classrooms where the language of instruction is English, or (iii) the opportunity to participate fully in society.
+Who are English Language Learners?
+According to Elementary and Secondary Education Act (ESEA), English Language Learners (ELL) are those individuals who have a native language other than English and whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to the deny the individual (i) the ability to meet the State's proficient level of achievement of state assessments, (ii) the ability to successfully achieve in classrooms where the language of instruction is English, or (iii) the opportunity to fully participate in society.

-Each district with ELL students should have a written definition used for determining services and meeting Office for Civil Rights requirements.
+Each district with ELL students should have written-definition used for determining services and meeting Office of Civil Rights requirements.

-Note: Foreign exchange students are NOT considered as ELL students and should be included in the district assessment process.
+Note: Foreign exchange students are NOT considered as ELL students and should not be included in the district assessment process.